 If you like this method, but travel with your dies or like to stow them away, then an index card holder would work great too, as opposed to the library drawer.

-*Edited to add: I posted a video of the die organization here.
+I also posted a video demonstration of the die organization system I created.